About Nate Hoffelder

 I am a shy and geeky stay-at-home web developer and founder of The Digital Reader, an independent digital publishing news blog for authors and readers.

-In 2010, I launched (and continue to run it to this day) The Digital Reader as a blog and built it into a publication that regularly breaks industry news, while at the same time I taught myself all the tech skills required to maintain, protect, and update the blog.
+In 2010, I launched The Digital Reader as a blog and built it into a publication that regularly breaks industry news, while at the same time I taught myself all the tech skills required to maintain, protect, and update the blog.

 With dozens of successful projects under my belt, as well as legions of happy customers, I have successfully stewarded The Digital Reader and other sites through make or break events like website crashes and hacks to site migrations.

 What I care about

 The first thing you should know about me is that I have Asperger’s am autistic (we don’t call it Asperger’s anymore).
 This is why I miss a lot of social cues that most understand intuitively, and it is why I often come across as blunt, but it also means that I tend to be obsessively interested in certain topics.
-I started this blog because I have a special interest in helping people find useful information, and I continue to write things like how-to articles because I want to help solve problems – all kinds of problems …
+I started my blog because I had a special interest in helping people find useful information, and I continue to write things like how-to articles because I want to help solve problems – all kinds of problems.